 - I Have Boobs, You Must Obey!: Felash calls her breasts her "first gifts of diplomacy", and though she privately has some small degree of D-Cup Distress, she readily admits that having big breasts is betetr than not having them, since they keep men's eyes distracted from her clever politicking.

-- Ninja Maid: Felash's nameless handmaiden is first thought to be a regular assassin, but turns out to be a hightly deadly, highly badass bodyguard for the princess.
-The next book reveals her to be from an island warrior society, the Seguleh.
+- Ninja Maid: Felash's nameless handmaid is first presented as a regular bodyguard, but turns out to be a deadly, highly badasss assassin for the Princess.
+The Crippled God reveals her to be from an island warrior society, the Seguleh.

 - Obfuscating Stupidity: Downplayed because all signs indicate that Felash is a Royal Brat, it's just that she clearly is exaggerating this trait in order to seem more harmless and annoying, since no one would expect a capable diplomat and sorceress who can handle a knife as well behind her act.